quasarx-snips/CommunicateAI/replit.md

 ## Overview

-ComposureSense is an AI-powered body language analysis application that provides real-time feedback on posture, facial expressions, and non-verbal communication patterns.
-The application supports multiple analysis modes including static image/video analysis, live webcam analysis, and facial expression detection.
-It uses Google's Gemini AI for comprehensive body language interpretation and TensorFlow.js models for real-time pose and facial landmark detection.
+ComposureSense is an AI-powered application designed to provide real-time feedback on body language, including posture, facial expressions, and non-verbal communication.
+It leverages Google's Gemini AI for comprehensive interpretation and TensorFlow.js for real-time, client-side pose and facial landmark detection.
+The project aims to offer diverse analysis modes for static media and live webcam feeds, catering to various use cases from general composure feedback to specialized modes for security, education, and interviews, ultimately enhancing self-awareness and communication skills.

 ## User Preferences